Steady-states and response functions of the periodically driven O(N) scalar field theory: Introduction

 Section~\ref{sec:em response} obtains results on response functions of the various phases of Fig.~\ref{Fig:PhaseDiagram}.
 For the $N=2$ case, the response function is the optical conductivity, associated with coupling of an external electromagnetic field to the conserved O($N$) current.
 We show that whenever the order parameter develops an instantaneous expectation value, a mass term for the photon appears.
 When the order parameter oscillates around a large offset, this leads to a conventional Meissner effect, with the magnetic field being fully expelled from the material.
 Conversely, when such offset is small or vanishing, a fraction of the external magnetic field can penetrate the sample in the form of a standing wave, a \textit{Meissner polariton}, that is, a collective mode emerging from coupling the order parameter oscillations to light.
+Moreover, we show that near the onset of a phase with an oscillating order parameter, the imaginary part of the optical conductivity, $\sigma_2(\omega)$, can be substantially enhanced and display a $1/\omega$ behavior over a broad interval of frequencies.
+This observation offers a possible explanation of the photo-induced enhancement of $\sigma_2(\omega)$ that has been experimentally observed.
+Previously, microscopic theories of driven electron-phonon systems have been proposed as a possible explanation of light-induced superconductivity~\cite{Komnik16,Knap2016,Babadi17,Kennes2017,Eckhardt2024}.

 In Section~\ref{sec: conclusions}, we summarize our results and discuss possible experimental implications of our findings.